Andreas Schleicher Calls For International Collaboration & Entrepreneurial Teachers Amidst COVID19

 How do we tackle massive challenges around the lack of support and resources that support learning?

 It is too soon to share what is the best practice that is globally relevant, but one thing is certain - our teachers will have to take the lead.
 Teachers who have a tradition and culture of relating to individual students in and beyond their classroom will showcase best practices that we can all learn from.
 I believe they will take the responsibility to reach out to their students and support them in this uncertain time.

 You might have well-minded parents but they don’t always have the capacity to support their children’s learning.
 Like many Japanese teachers who spend time building relationships with their students outside of classrooms, globally, teachers will have to extend their reach through digital tools to students' homes.
-In my view, teachers might be the only possible solution to massive inequalities that this crisis brings in our students' lives.
+In my view, teachers might be the only possible solution to the massive inequalities that this crisis brings in our students' lives.